awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-startec2rescueworkflow.md

   Type: String

   Description: \(Optional\) The ARN of the role that allows Automation to perform the actions on your behalf\.
-If no role is specified, Systems Manager Automation uses your IAM permissions to execute this document\.
+If no role is specified, Systems Manager Automation uses your IAM permissions to run this document\.

  **Examples**